Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/RAM_T1_C.md

 Superclasses: <a href="FINComputerMemory.md">FINComputerMemory</a> < <a href="FINComputerModule.md">FINComputerModule</a> < <a href="FGBuildable.md">FGBuildable</a> < <a href="Actor.md">Actor</a> < <a href="Object.md">Object</a>

-This is 100kB of amazing FICSIT-Networks Memory.
+This is 100kB of amazing FicsIt-Networks Memory.

 You can add multiple of the memory bars to your PC and so you can extend the memory of your PC.

-You always need to hove enough memory because FICSIT doesn't allow out of memory exceptions and if you bring a computer to throw one, you will loose one month of payment.
+You always need to hove enough memory because FicsIt doesn't allow out of memory exceptions and if you bring a computer to throw one, you will loose one month of payment.
 ## Instance Members
 <b>Inherited Members:</b>
 - Actor: <a href="Actor.md#user-content-get-factory-connectors">getFactoryConnectors()</a>, <a href="Actor.md#user-content-get-inventories">getInventories()</a>, <a href="Actor.md#user-content-get-network-connectors">getNetworkConnectors()</a>, <a href="Actor.md#user-content-get-pipe-connectors">getPipeConnectors()</a>, <a href="Actor.md#user-content-get-power-connectors">getPowerConnectors()</a>, <a href="Actor.md#user-content-location">location</a>, <a href="Actor.md#user-content-rotation">rotation</a>, <a href="Actor.md#user-content-scale">scale</a>